The Broken Tea Cup

 Stepping forward and extending the box, Julan waited for Gran to take it.

-After hesitantly taking the item from Julan, Gran brought it to her favorite chair, where she sat, took off the cover, then removed the newspaper wrapped around the cup and saucer.
+After hesitantly taking the box, Gran brought it to her favorite chair, where she sat, lifted the cover, then removed the newspaper wrapped around the cup and saucer.

 Julan’s mother, meanwhile, explained how the they’d come by the replacement set.
 “When we told Mr. Mundlebranch at the Town Library and Museum about the mishap, he gave us the cup and saucer.”